axibase/atsd/api/data/messages/webhook.md

 ### Literal Value Parameters

-These parameters set message fields to literal values.
+Use these parameters to set message fields to literal values.

 | **Name** | **Description** |
 |---|---|